tehwalris/forest/doc/codemod-support.md

         - there's some untested parsing logic which couldn't be supported
       - `deprecate-pushState-replaceState` (ignore)
         - same as `deprecate-createPath-createHref-query`
-  - `coffee-to-es2015-codemod`
+  - `coffee-to-es2015-codemod` (ignore)
     - general notes
       - this transforms coffeescript compiler output to be more like handwritten js
-      - potentially worth looking at later
+      - TODO potentially worth looking at later
   - `5to6-codemod`
     - codemods
       - `amd` (no)